Spring had started out gorgeous, until this happened . . .

 After an eternity lasting moments, the bumping noises stopped and the roar-howl gradually faded leaving only a steady rushing windy sound.
 It was over, on our block anyway, although we hesitated, dazed and uncertain, as that sank in.
 I said we were fortunate, because I knew we had just lived through something serious.
 We heard shouts outside.

 Bill told us to stay where we were while he went out to help wherever needed.
 We heard someone calling, “Are you all right?”
 Groups of students from the neighborhood were going around shouting into every home to offer help, or into the heaps that were left.
 I don’t mean to sound ‘flip’ by saying heaps; we who are living with the reality of this are using frank descriptors.
 Due to the chronic medical condition, every action is strenuous for me and I got worn out shouting that we were OK at least four times.
 Bless their hearts for helping others!
 They got an injured man out from under his shattered, collapsed house before emergency crews arrived – streets were blocked by fallen trees and power lines; vast parts of the city had been flattened.
-Bill walked around with the students and crawled under a pile of wind-ripped fragments that had been a store on 15th Street, looking for the sales personnel.
+Bill walked around with the students and crawled under a pile of wind-ripped fragments that had been a store, looking for the sales personnel.
 Fortunately the store had closed early and everyone was safe elsewhere.
 We heard later that someone on Mom’s block had been trapped in rubble for an hour and a half.
 His shouts for help weren’t heard by the street rescuers walking by, and his cell phone calls didn’t go through.
 He was finally able to call someone and get help.
 When the first responders came, they asked what street they were on because nothing was recognizable.
 Almost every tall tree on the entire block went down, along with all street signs.
 Every structure was torn somewhere and many were pulverized.
 I found all that out later.

 Bill came back in briefly with the dog.
 Her yard was now unfenced and she was found down the block where the neighbors were trying to catch her.
 She was hesitant to go to them, but ran to Bill immediately when he walked up.
 He secured her in the living room and went out again.